Click here to see Utrust on Facebook

 In 1985, the reserve in the UCT had grown substantially to $1,512,449.00.
 Since the UCT was housed at the TSBA offices, the UCT trustees voted to pay TSBA $148,500 in advance as a long term lease whereby TSBA Board of Directors agreed to provide three offices in its headquarters building for the UCT for 99 years.
 Trustees at the time of that action were: Chairman Charles Bridwell (Sullivan County), John Franklin (Chattanooga), Nancy Holland (McKenzie), Sue Puckett-Jernigan (DeKalb County), Dr. William Hoover (Paris), Judy Toombs (Wilson County) and Billy Ray Vinson (Hardin County).

-At the end of December 2003, Dr. Dan Tollett retired as TSBA Executive Director but continued to serve part-time as Administrator of the trust as he had done since its inception.
+At the end of December 2003, Dr. Dan Tollett retired as TSBA Executive Director but continued to serve as Administrator of the trust as he had done since its inception.

 TSBA Breaks With UCT